Oven Roasted Tomato Herb Soup with Fresh Tomatoes includes vegetables that are roasted in the oven and then blended into a smooth soup.

 Instructions

-- Preheat oven to 400 degrees F and line a sheet pan with parchment paper or foil.
+- Preheat the oven to 400°F (205°C) and line a sheet pan with parchment paper or foil.

-- Spread the 3 lbs roma tomatoes, 3 large carrots, 1 large yellow onion, and 6 cloves of garlic onto the sheet pan.
+- Spread the 3 lbs roma tomatoes, 3 large carrots, 1 large yellow onion, and 1 head of garlic onto the sheet pan.
 Drizzle with ½ cup olive oil and season with salt and pepper.
 Roast in the oven for 45 minutes until everything is fork-tender.

 - Remove roasted tomatoes, carrots, onions, and garlic from the oven and transfer to a large stockpot.
 Add 4 cups chicken or vegetable broth, 1 teaspoon dried rosemary, 1 teaspoon dried thyme, and 1 teaspoon dried sage.
 Using an immersion blender puree the soup until smooth.